 - Mexican murals: before this trip I had never heard of Orozco and Sigueiroz, the name Diego Rivera was only known to me as the husband of Frida Kahlo.
 So when I went to the Arte Carrillo Gil museum in Mexico City, I was blown away by the colorful and powerful paintings of this big-three of Mexico.
 Turns out they were especially known for much bigger paintings, namely the murals (wall and ceiling paintings) Mexico is apparently famous for.
 Rivera’s work is all over the capital, and the works of Orozco in Instituto Cabanas in Guadalajara are worth the trip to the city already.
 Mindblowing is an understatement.

-- There is only so much you can visit in five weeks.
-So on the to-do/to-visit-list:
+- There is only so much you can visit in two times five weeks.
+So on the to-do/to-visit-list still:

 - Train ride Ferrocarril Chihuahua al Pacifico: Also known as El Chepe, this one-day trip from the northern Mexican city of Chihuahua to the Pacific coastal town of Los Mochis is one of the most beautiful train trips in the world